 Vocal for Local

 Sahoo shows us the Talapatra Chitra in the size I want.
 It has different kinds of trees of life etched on it.
-I have seen this art form at numerous haats and handicraft exhibitions selling at 3-4 times the price, I am more than happy to purchase it directly from an artist and give him its worth.
-As an artist, I know handmade items take hours to create.
+I have seen this art form at numerous haats and handicraft exhibitions selling at 3-4 times the price, and I am more than happy to purchase it directly from an artist and give him its worth.
+As a macrame artist myself, I know handmade items take hours to create.
 Clients often find them expensive compared to machine-made, mass-produced items.
 We need to be vocal for local and support these artists so that these art forms don’t die down and survive for future generations.

 Gotipua Dance Form